 NOTE: Please do not insult The Punch by using crappy ice cubes from your freezer.
 The Punch will hate you forever.

 ANOTHER NOTE: Adding the ice before the soda will get an ugly foam at the top of your punch bowl.
 Make sure to stick to the order of ingredients as directed.

 Making This Recipe?
 Tag us on Instagram: @NoBiggie using the hashtag #NoBiggieRecipes, so we can see what you are making in the kitchen!

 Congratulations!
 You have just created the Mona Lisa of Punch!

 Your punch should be a lovely dark yellow at the bottom of your punch bowl, light lemony yellow in middle, almost white on the top, and then bright magenta on the very, very top!
 So pretty!

-And then, when you start serving the punch with a ladle, it all mixes together and becomes this dreamy pink color.
-And then, when you lift the punch bowl to your lips when it is almost gone to swallow the last few drops of punch, it is an even darker pink because the raspberries have really mixed in.
+When you start serving the punch with a ladle, it all mixes together and becomes this dreamy pink color.
+Then, when you lift the punch bowl to your lips when it is almost gone to swallow the last few drops of punch, it is an even darker pink because the raspberries have really mixed in.

 Go now.
 Make Punch.